 - Local Attachment Location: Allows you to change the location of downloaded attachments or files.

-- Default Site Action: Allows you to charge the default action taken when tapping on a Site entry in the Vault.
+- Default Site Action: Allows you to change the default action taken when selecting a Site entry in the Vault.

-Once in the Browser and on a website, you can tap the Options icon and be offered the following list of options to help your browsing experience:
+Once in the Browser and on a website, you can select the Options icon and be offered the following list of options to help your browsing experience: